Electronic Travel Authorisation (United Kingdom)

 The United Kingdom Electronic Travel Authorisation (ETA) is an advance travel permission required from visa-exempt foreign nationals who intend to visit the United Kingdom without a visa.
+The ETA is needed also for visits to the Crown Dependencies but does not apply for visits to the British Overseas Territories.

 The system, as part of the Nationality and Borders Act 2022, operates using an online application whose information is checked against security databases.
 If the system does not find adverse information about the applicant, the travel authorisation is granted automatically, otherwise the application is forwarded to an officer to decide whether to grant the authorisation.
 The system is expected to provide a response within three working days.

 A UK ETA is valid for multiple entries for two years or until the applicant's passport expires, whichever is sooner.
 It may be used for temporary stays for tourism, visiting family and friends, business, study, certain types of work, or landside transit.
 Having an ETA does not guarantee entry into the UK.